-Looking for good chickpea recipes?
+Looking for healthy snacks or lunchbox ideas for your child?
 These crispy chickpeas are a great alternative to nuts, and ideal for lunchboxes, if your child’s school has a nut ban due to allergies.

 - Sunflower Oil

 - Dried Harissa Spice (or you can use quarter teaspoon each of dried cumin, coriander, garlic & paprika instead)

 - To make these crispy chickpeas you can soak and cook your own chickpeas but truth be told it’s a bit of a fuss.
 The quicker version is to take a tin of cooked chickpeas, drain it and then rinse off the chickpeas inside.
 Pat the chickpeas dry with some kitchen paper.

 - Preheat your (fan) oven to 190 degrees Celsius and line a baking tray with tinfoil.

 - Pour your dry chickpeas into a large bowl and add 2 tablespoons of sunflower oil along with a teaspoon of dried harissa spice.
 Stir well so that the chickpeas are individually coated with the oil and spice.
 Pour the contents of the bowl onto your lined baking tray.